The Winter Term International Travel Grant Program provides funding for independent clinical or research/writing projects abroad during Winter Term.

 LL.M.
 Winter Term Writing Program

-Independent or Continuing Clinical Projects
+Independent Clinical Projects

 Office of Clinical and Pro Bono Programs